 Timber Home Kit

 The Rainier is a monumental structure with a two-story covered entryway that is sure to impress any guest.
-This four-bedroom, four-bathroom timber home features 4,594 sq. ft. of living space, including a gym adjacent to the two-car garage, an open-concept great room, dining room and kitchen, an office, a master bedroom with a private deck, and a generous bonus room.
+This four-bedroom, four-bathroom timber home features 4,549 sq. ft. of conditioned living space, plus a two-car garage and two private decks outside the master suite and bonus room.

 Timber Home Kit

-The Adams is a four-bedroom, three-and-a-half-bathroom timber frame home with an outdoor patio and two-story covered entryway.
-This 5,223 sq. ft. residence includes a three-car garage, an open-concept living and kitchen area, a dining room with a wet bar, a den, and a master suite with a private deck, walk-in closet, and en suite master bathroom.
+The Adams is a four-bedroom, three-and-a-half-bathroom timber frame home with an outdoor patio and a two-story covered entryway.
+This stately residence includes a three-car garage, an open-concept living and kitchen area, a dining room with a wet bar, a den, and a primary bedroom with a private deck, a walk-in closet, and an en suite bathroom.

 Timber Home Kit

 The Thielsen is a captivating timber frame home complete with three bedrooms, two-and-a-half bathrooms, a bonus room, a ground floor master suite with a spacious walk-in closet and en suite bathroom, and a two-car garage.
 The Thielsen also features a large covered patio perfect for relaxing with family and friends.

 Why DC Structures?